Báez hits slam, Cubs get boost from Mets errors in 16-4 romp - WHIZ News

-Báez, who struck out four times Tuesday, scored three runs in this one and hit his sixth career slam off reliever Trevor Hildenberger in the sixth inning.
+Báez, who struck out four times Tuesday, scored three runs in this one and hit his sixth career slam off reliever Trevor Hildenberger in the sixth inning to make it 14-4.
 The flashy shortstop became the first player to go 0 for 4 with four strikeouts in one game and then hit a grand slam in the next since Gorman Thomas did it for Milwaukee in the first two games of the 1978 season, according to STATS.

+“I felt really good,” Báez said.
+“I’ve seen the ball good.
+My hitting coaches knew it.”

 David Bote drove in four runs as the Cubs won their second straight after losing six of eight.
 Matt Duffy added three RBIs and Willson Contreras had two hits and scored twice.

-The Mets committed three errors to match their highest total in an inning since April 16, 2019, at Philadelphia.
+The Mets committed three errors in a seven-run fourth to match their highest total in an inning since April 16, 2019, at Philadelphia.
 The Cubs sent 10 batters to the plate and chased David Peterson (1-2) on the way to their most lopsided win of the season.

+“We’re not trying to lose games,” Lindor said.
+“We’re working as hard as we can every single day to win ballgames.
+But we’re gonna lose at least 50 games.
+If we win 112, that’s impressive right there.
+At least, we’re gonna lose 50.
+We understand that.
+We understand that we’re gonna struggle.
+We’re gonna have bad days, we’re gonna have good days.
+The best baseball teams, they stay even-keeled.”

 Davies gave up two runs and five hits, and Alec Mills (1-0) worked three scoreless innings.

-Peterson gave up six runs — three earned — and four hits in 3 1/3 innings.
-Pete Alonso launched a mammoth homer out of Wrigley Field onto Waveland Avenue, but New York has lost the first two games of the three-game series.
+Peterson allowed six runs — three earned — and four hits in 3 1/3 innings.

 TRAINER’S ROOM